MathandCSNerd/MACSN_Call_Blocker/README.md

 # Usage
 As I said before, the UI is very minimalistic.

-Upon the original launch of the application, it will make the permissions request to the android os and, assuming it didn't already have the permissions granted, it will close.
+Upon the original launch of the application, it will make the permissions requests to the android os and, assuming it didn't already have the permissions granted, it will close.

 When launched with the proper permissions granted, it will bring up the "Blocked Numbers" list.
 To navigate to the other lists, simply use the "next" and "previous" buttons.